 Scheduling Matches: Every Monday, you will receive an e-mail asking you to identify your availability using the Doodle scheduling tool.
 Proposed day and time slots will be identified for the following week, and will differ from one league to the other.
 Check the box corresponding to each slot when you can play; if you are not available for the whole time slot, you can still select the slot and write a comment indicating your limitation; leave slots blank if you’re not available.
 If you cannot play that week, please just ignore the e-mail.
 As these are FLEXible leagues, you can leave or come back into a league at any time.
 If you participate to both leagues, don’t hesitate to select the same days.
 The administrator will make sure that you don’t play two matches on the same day, unless you request it.

-Frequency: Within each league, one weekly match will be organized for each player who completes the survey.
-If you would like to play more than one match during a given week, please leave a note in the Comment section (Important: you must save your comment in Doodle before saving your time selections!).
+Frequency: Within each league, one weekly match will be organized for each player who completes the survey, if possible.
+If you don’t mind playing a second match in a given week, please leave a note in the Comment section (Important: you must save your comment in Doodle before saving your time selections!).
 This additional availability will allow more flexibility in the scheduling process.
+Please note that you will get an additional match only if it helps scheduling other players.
 Additional matches will be provided in priority to new participants in the FLEX leagues.

 Match Assignments: Every Thursday, you will receive an e-mail indicating match assignment, with a specific day and time, based on all survey responses.
 Please note that it is possible that no match is assigned to you during a given week.
 This could happen for instance if there were not enough other players at your level available for the time slots you selected.
 While every effort will be made to avoid these situations, the more time slots you select, the less likely you will end up without a match.

 Responsible Player: Each match will have one player responsible for the match.
 This is the person the other player(s) should contact if there is a cancellation, a proposed time modification, or for any other reason.
+It is recommended that the day before the match the responsible player contacts the opponent or other participants to remind them of the match and make sure that they are going to be present.
 For the doubles, if one player cannot play, the player responsible will try to find a replacement before cancelling the match.
 The responsible player will contact the administrator who will provide a list of players to contact to find a substitute.
 The responsible player should arrive early at the club in order to book a court in advance for the scheduled match, particularly during rush hours.
 Once a match has been played, the responsible player must report the results, along with any issues that need to be reported, to the league administrator.